Nutomic/ensichat/PROTOCOL.md

 `0x0000000000000000000000000000000000000000000000000000000000000000`
 (i.e. no bits set).

-Nodes MUST NOT use a public key with the broadcast address or null address as hash (they must generate a new key pair).
-Also, other nodes MUST NOT connect to a node with either address.
+Nodes MUST NOT have a public key with the broadcast address or null address as hash.
+Additionally, nodes MUST NOT connect to a node with either address.

 Messages